hlissner/lb6-actions/README.md

 To install:

 * Use "download ZIP" link on the sidebar
-* Double-click the lb.action file to install it
+* Run the *.lbaction file to install it
 * Voila!

 Requirements: